Design-Patterns-Project-Group/swimming-mangement-in-python/README.md

 This is the first question of the design pattern's project

 ---
-## Question (unedited)
+## Question (Original)
 > **Q1)** Consider a database of a large number of swimmers in a league or statewide organization.
 Each swimmer swims several strokes and distances throughout a season.
 The best times for swimmers are tabulated by age group.
 Within a single four-month season, many swimmers will have birthdays and therefore move into new age groups.<br/>
 **1.1.** Write a program which displays list of swimmers who did best in their age groups in a given season<br/>
 **1.2.** sort it by sex, allow your program to be flexible enough to also be sorted by time or by actual age rather than by age group without destroy the original data order.
 (Display the original list at all times,probably on the right side of your contain)
 ---